Cato, Wisconsin: Infrastructure and transport

-Cato is bisected north to south by U.S. Route 10, the main road in and out of the town.
-The Manitowoc River runs its course about two and a half miles south of Cato.
+Cato is bisected north to south by U.S. Route 10, the main road passing through the town.
+The Manitowoc River runs its course about two and one-half miles south of Cato.
 The nearest Interstate highway is Interstate 43, where an exit near Manitowoc Rapids links with US 10.
 Though Manitowoc County Airport is the nearest airport, it has no regularly scheduled commercial service, and airports serving Green Bay and Appleton such as Green Bay–Austin Straubel International Airport and Appleton International Airport provide the closest commercial service to Cato.